What is OpenStatus?

 How OnlineOrNot improves reliability

 Monitor websites, APIs, cron jobs, and heartbeats from one dashboard.
-No need to piece together multiple tools or pay for features separately.
-SSL certificate expiry tracking is included on every check.
+Track SSL certificate expiry on every check.
+No need to stitch together multiple tools.

 Status pages included

-Keep your customers informed with beautiful, customizable status pages.
-Hosted on your domain with your branding, included on all paid plans.
+Keep customers informed with hosted status pages on your domain.
 Subscribers get automatic notifications when incidents are created or resolved.
+Included on all paid plans—not an upsell.

 The migration process

-Create your OnlineOrNot account with a 14-day free trial.
+Create your account with a 14-day trial.
 No credit card required.
-Explore the dashboard and see how it works.

 2. Add your critical monitors